bitrise-steplib/.github/profile/README.md

 We are super excited that Bitrise is participating in this year's [Hacktoberfest 2021](hacktoberfest.digitalocean.com/) event.
 This month-long event throughout October gives you the chance to contribute to the Open Source codebase of Bitrise.

 Check out [our Hacktoberfest page](https://www.bitrise.io/hacktoberfest-2021) for more details!

+### Extra credits for Hacktoberfest contributors

+Hacktoberfest contributors can request extra Bitrise credits for their team account to test code changes in their own projects too.

+If you need extra credits during Hacktoberfest, please open a [support ticket](https://support.bitrise.io/hc/en-us/requests) and send us:
+- the GitHub pull request URL you opened
+- the Bitrise team where you'd like to use extra credits